maskdotdev/sombra/packages/core/README.md

 Core Rust library for Sombra, a high-performance graph database.

+> **Note:** This is alpha software under active development.
+APIs may change between minor versions.

 ## Overview

 This package contains the core graph database implementation for Sombra.
 It provides the foundational data structures, storage engine, and graph algorithms that power the Node.js and Python bindings.